 It is highly advisable for parties involved in a joint venture in Singapore to have a comprehensive and well-drafted Agreement in place to protect their interests, provide clarity, and mitigate potential risks and disputes.

-Ask our corporate experts to draw up your own tailor-made contract
+Ask a qualified lawyer to draw up your own tailor-made contract